bluesliverx/grails-external-config-reload/README.md

 ## Release Notes

+### 1.0.1

+* Fixed #5 - Changed log levels so that info would catch reload events and changed configuration files

 ### 1.0.0

 * Fixed #3 - Removed quartz dependency and used simple timers instead for scheduling the checkNow call